jdeath/CheckRoyalCaribbeanPrice/README.md

 7. Optional: For advanced users, you can compile the .exe yourself (because you do not trust files from the internet) with: `pyinstaller -F --collect-all apprise --collect-all bs4 CheckRoyalCaribbeanPrice.py`

-## Install (Recommended, any Operating System and you can edit code to your liking)
+## Install (Recommended Option, any Operating System Windows/Linux/Mac, and you can edit code to your liking)
 1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`
 1. Download the [CheckRoyalCaribbeanPrice.py](https://raw.githubusercontent.com/jdeath/CheckRoyalCaribbeanPrice/refs/heads/main/CheckRoyalCaribbeanPrice.py) from this repo or `git clone https://github.com/jdeath/CheckRoyalCaribbeanPrice.git`
 1. `pip install requests Apprise bs4`